gnieboer/tsp-redesign/pages/changes-in-your-career/returning-from-active-duty-or-tdy.md

 If your break in service was **31 or more full calendar days**, you were eligible, but not required to withdraw your TSP account.
 Any withdrawal must have been paid and received while you were still separated from service.

-If you began receiving monthly TSP payments after you separated, those payments will stop when you’re rehire.
+If you began receiving monthly TSP payments after you separated, those payments will stop when you’re rehired.
 If you’re receiving annuity payments, they will continue.

 <!-- CONTENT END -->